 (A) This formulary, as contained in the appendix to this rule, is established for individuals who hold a current, valid certificate to practice as a physician assistant and either a current, valid provisional certificate to prescribe or a certificate to prescribe issued by the board, and who have been authorized to prescribe pursuant to a board approved supervisory plan or the policies of the health care facility in which the physician assistant is practicing.
-The formulary does not authorize a physician assistant to prescribe any schedule II controlled substance or any drug or device used to perform or induce an abortion.
+The formulary does not authorize a physician assistant to prescribe any drug or device used to perform or induce an abortion.

 (B) For purposes of the physician assistant formulary: